amakaogujiofor/amakaogujiofor/README.md

 - 💡 I love to explore new technologies and develop web applications
 - 🎓 I'm currently studying more on JavaScript from Scrimba and Academind.
 - 🌱 As I improve my JavaScript Skills, my next steps  => Learning MERN Stack
-- ⚡  Fun fact: I love Crime Movies and Series, in my free time, you'll catch on Netflix.
+- ⚡  Fun fact: I love Crime Movies and Series, in my free time, you'll catch me on Netflix.
 - 😄 Pronouns: She / Her.

 <a href="https://amakaogujiofor.netlify.app/">Here's my portfolio, currently working on more projects which will be added soon.</a>